romikser/go-mobile-collection-wrapper/README.md

 # go-mobile-collection-wrapper
 # Based on [go-mobile-collection](https://github.com/scisci/go-mobile-collection)

-Note: As a go-mobile-collection, this utility has been created to solve specific tasks and does not pretend to be the best or the most elegant solution.
+Note: Like a go-mobile-collection, this utility has been created to solve specific tasks and does not pretend to be the best or the most elegant solution.

 ## Usage